-➤ Risk Ref 3: Workforce recruitment of medical & dental staff for nursing to upscale the activity for 20/21.
+Risk Ref 3: Workforce recruitment of medical & dental staff

+Risk covers all hospitals and multiple specialties.
+Participated in BAPIO in November, appointed 25 doctors.
+Working with Medacs to replace long term locums.
+Developing an Invest to Save Bid for international overseas recruitment for nursing to upscale the activity for 20/21.
 Recruitment remains a challenge but is also a national problem.
 The problem persists and due to Covid 19 we can no longer on board overseas doctors due to the travel restrictions.
 Supply issues to the Covid areas however have been mitigated by using doctors from other specialties where demand is currently low.